 13. Gap-explanation phrasing

-My resume has a gap in {keyword / skill / years of X}.
+My resume has a gap in [keyword / skill / years of X].
 The JD requires it.
 Write 3 options for handling this gap: (A) cover-letter framing that acknowledges and bridges, (B) resume bullet that uses adjacent evidence, (C) honest "I do not have X but I have Y" line.
-For each, mark the risk of being filtered out.
+For each, mark whether it risks failing a knockout question vs just lowering my match score.

 14. Multi-JD overlap analysis